TABLE OF CONTENTS

 For a full overview of all courses offered at CGA, please refer to our Course Descriptors document which outlines the content and learning pace for each subject.

 CGA follows the Constructionist model of learning, where students are able to practice (hands on) the ideas as much as possible and to explore ideas themselves.
 Frontal teaching is kept to a minimum and group work, projects and hands-on work is our aim.
 This aligns perfectly with our emphasis on Thinking Skills.
 Teachers use a variety of Thinking Routines which prompt students to think for themselves and to learn to puzzle out dilemmas of all kinds.

 All teachers aim to fill in gaps in learning.
 Instead of plodding forward without regard to prior knowledge, our teachers assess the state of knowledge and skills of each student to make sure each has the required foundational basis upon which to build the new understandings.

 Research has shown that good feedback is a powerful tool in helping students progress in their learning.
 At CGA, we therefore train our teachers in excellent feedback techniques.

-In addition, the CGA Assessment Policy (see document) requires teachers to use a host of assessment techniques rather than just formal written tests.
-There is pre-testing (to determine what students need to learn), assessing during a unit (to see how the process is succeeding and/or needs tweaking) and assessments after a unit (to analyse what needs to be learned next).
+In addition, the CGA Assessment Policy requires teachers to use a host of assessment techniques rather than just formal written tests.
+There is pre-testing (to determine what students need to learn), assessing during a unit (to see how the process is succeeding and/or needs tweaking) and assessments after a unit (to analyze what needs to be learned next).